Best Goalie Chest Protectors

 Remember, no two pieces of goalie gear are created alike.
 While they may look the same, or be manufactured by the same company, there is always slight changes to the equipment.

-Before we jump into this, let me just add that there is a reason Vaughn is the #1 most worn chest protector in the NHL.
-If you’re the take my money type of person, buy a Vaughn V9 Pro Carbon Chest Protector at either Goalie Monkey or Pure Goalie.
+Before we jump into this, let me just preface that there is a reason Vaughn is the #1 most worn chest protector in the NHL.
+If you want the best-of-the-best, go with the Vaughn Ventus SLR4 Pro Carbon chest and arm protector.
+It’s the creme-of-the-crop when it comes to chest protectors.

-These are the best goalie chest protectors for 2024.
+These are the top-rated chest protectors for 2024.

 Highest Rated Goalie Chest Protectors Overview